 I was sitting good — no, make that fucking excellent — but Zaina’s knack for thwarting my twenties had that stomach acid burning a hole in my gut.
 Pushing would be extremely demoralizing this close to winning a big hand.
 I didn’t even want to contemplate the other negative outcome.

 I should have felt confident because if Zaina did have a fifteen, nearly any card she drew, I would win.
-An ace would keep her alive.
+An ace would keep her alive with a sixteen and she’d have to take another card.
 A five would tie me.
 A six would be a FEMA-level disaster.

 The Dragon Lady was as angry as a swarm of Africanized bees.